 The first step is to work out what kind of event video you want to create.
 What kind of event is it?
 Where will the video be shown?
 Who is your target audience?

-The most obvious type of video is an Event Promo Video, a 2-3 minute highlights reel showcasing important moments from the event.
 These can be pre-event or post-event videos, designed to be fast-paced and capture audience attention to create hype on socials.
 This is a great way to increase brand awareness and sign up for future events.

-2. Planing ahead is the key
+2. Planning ahead is the key

 3. Video coverage at your event